-Complete reference for payment status flows, reasons, and return codes
+Reference for Straddle ACH payment status flows, transitions, status reasons, and return codes for charges, payouts, and funding events.

 Understanding payment statuses is critical for properly handling charges and payouts.
-Every payment moves through a defined lifecycle with specific status transitions, and knowing when payments can be modified—or when they become unstoppable—directly impacts your application’s payment logic and user experience.
+Every payment moves through a defined lifecycle with specific status transitions.
+Knowing when payments can be modified—or when they become unstoppable—directly impacts your application’s payment logic and user experience.

 This comprehensive guide provides everything you need to handle payment statuses correctly: